json-schema-org/referencing/draft-handrews-jri.md

 Non-media type context data formats MAY define a mechanism analogous to these media type parameters, but such mechanisms will not be interoperable.

-#### The "jri-safety" media type paramter
+#### The "jri-safety" media type parameter

 The value of the `jri-safety` parameter MUST be case-insensitive, and MUST be either `interoperable` or `contextual`.
-The default value is `contextual`, indicating that an implementation MUST be aware of and support the relevant context specification in order to safely process JRI keywors in the document.
+The default value is `contextual`, indicating that an implementation MUST be aware of and support the relevant context specification in order to safely process JRI keywords in the document.
 A value of `interoperable` indicates that the document is context-independent, and safe to process by a standalone implementation.

 ### The "jri-keywords" media type parameter

-The value of the `jri-keywords` parameter MUST be a case-senstive comma-separated list of JRI keyword names, which MUST NOT contain whitespace.
+The value of the `jri-keywords` parameter MUST be a case-sensitive comma-separated list of JRI keyword names, which MUST NOT contain whitespace.
 These keywords MAY be in any order.
 This indicates that only the listed keywords are used in the document.
 In the absence of this parameter, an implementation MUST assume that any JRI keyword can be used.

 ### A JSON Schema vocabulary for safe processing

 [^42]

 [^42]: A simple annotation vocabulary could indicate where exactly in a document JRI keywords can appear, and what behavior they might have.
 Unlike the media type parameters, this approach could distinguish between `$ref`/`$id`/`$anchor` within a schema vs those property names with JRI-correct values within `enum`, `const`, or `examples`.
-This would make it possible to use a generic JRI cache as the base for a JSON Schema impementation.
+This would make it possible to use a generic JRI cache as the base for a JSON Schema implementation.

 # Security Considerations